rene-dev/twister/README.markdown

 Twister is an HTTP server for the [Go](http://golang.org/) programming language.

 Twister is a work in progress.
+It works for me.
+It might work for you.

 ## Packages